 If you use a marmalade with a lot of sugar in it, I recommend reducing the sugar in the recipe otherwise the brioche will become to sweet.
 Also if you decide to add more marmalade for the color is for a more decisive flavor then I recommend you decrease the liquids but I do not assure you will have the same effect and taste of the original recipe.
 I want to remind you that colors change during cooking, in general they become lighter while the outside becomes darker.

-Mix flour with yeast and a pinch of salt.
+Mix flour with yeast and a pinch of salt and sugar.
 Add egg, warm milk and melted butter and start kneading by hand or mixer with a dough hook.

 At this point add the marmalade and vanilla extract and continue to knead for 10 minutes until the dough becomes smooth and elastic.

 Move into the lightly greased bowl, cover with plastic wrap and let it rise in a warm place until it doubles in volume.
-My dough needed almost 3 hours to double.
+My dough needed almost 3 hours to double because it was pretty cold in the apartment.

 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.